 Approaches to set the fixed maximum power for WSDs (§ 5.2 of WD1)

-There could be three approaches foreseen to set the fixed maximum power for WSDs:
+There could be two approaches foreseen to set the fixed maximum power for WSDs: Software approach and hardware approach.

-Database approach
+Software approach

-Under this approach the fixed maximum power value for different WSDs categories is stored in the database, which is in charge to communicate this value to the WSD’s if it appears to be as an absolute minimum of three power levels listed above.
+Some or all WSDs have limits set by software .
+Under this approach the fixed maximum power value for different WSDs categories is stored in

+a configuration server.
+The configuration server has a higher priority level than a geo-location database.
+It is in charge to communicate the limit values to the WSD.
+Using the security associations between the configuration server, WSD, and geo-location database, the geo-location database can verify the configuration of the WSD.
+Related to the values obtained from the configuration server and given by the geo-location database, the WSD device always uses the most restricting set of values.
+The functionality of the configuration server and the geo-location database functionalities may co-locate in the same server address.

 This approach gives freedom to administrations to adjust the fixed maximum power depending on national circumstances.
 Furthermore, it does not restrict the development of devices or applications as the devices could easily adapt to national restrictions and even their possible changes.